HypatiaOfAlexandria/MortalClient/README.md

 ## Compiler

-LibreMaple is built against the latest version of [Clang](http://clang.llvm.org/) trunk, built from
+MortalClient is built against the latest version of [Clang](http://clang.llvm.org/) trunk, built from
 [the git mirror](https://github.com/llvm-project/llvm-project-20170507/)
 (nominally 8.0.0 as of this writing), again for cross-platform considerations and efficiency.
-[The GCC](https://gcc.gnu.org/) (version 8.2.X as of this writing) is another excellent choice, especially for those on GNU+Linux operating systems (or other OSs which default to GCC), but GCC is **not** officially supported by LibreMaple.
+[The GCC](https://gcc.gnu.org/) (version 8.2.X as of this writing) is another excellent choice, especially for those on GNU+Linux operating systems (or other OSs which default to GCC), but GCC is **not** officially supported by MortalClient.

 That being said, don't be shy to file issues involving GCC or to make PRs to improve ease of use/compatibility with it.